Global aspects of $3$-form gauge theory: implications for axion-Yang-Mills systems: The Axion theory

 The theory has a $\mathbb Z_{q}^{(0)}$ $0$-form symmetry that acts as $a\rightarrow a+\frac{2\pi}{q}$.
 The invariance of the cosine potential under the $0$-form symmetry demands that

 and thus $n\geq q$.
-Later on, we shall discuss that a stack of $n$ domain walls intersect on a string carrying a charge $q$ under the $U(1)^{(2)}$ gauge symmetry.
-However, it is more energetically favorable for the charge-$q$ string to support only $n=q$ domain walls.
+Later, we shall discuss that a stack of $n$ domain walls intersects at the locus of an axion string carrying a charge $q$ under $c_3$.
+It is more energetically favorable for the charge-$q$ string to support only $n=q$ domain walls.
 Nevertheless, we maintain the generality of $n$ and $q$ in our subsequent discussion\footnote{For example, we could have a kinetic energy term ${\cal K}$ that corresponds to a more general form of the effective potential $V_{\text{cl-eff}}(a)=\sum_{m\geq 1}\Lambda_m^4\left(1- \cos(mqa)\right)$.}.

 In the following, the derivatives of ${\cal K}$ will prove useful for our study:

 Also, two important limiting behaviours of $f(z)$ are worth noticing:

 At the wall core, $z=0$, we find that $f$ attains its mimimum value $f(0)=0$, where ${\cal K}$ is also minimized, while in the vacum $z\rightarrow \pm \infty$, we similarly have $f(\pm\infty)=0$, where again ${\cal K}$ is minimized.
 However, there exists a distance inside the wall, $\pm |z_{m}|$, at which $|f(z_m)|=\frac{2\pi n}{q}\Lambda^4$, i.e., it is maximized: